 The art/animation were, as usual, fantastic as expected of Studio Ghibli.
 There's really nothing negative that I can say about it.
 For a movie from 1988, the film is easily watchable.
 I think the sound portion of the movie, as a whole, was good.
 There wasn't anything that particularly caught my attention, but there was nothing that didn't match the atmosphere of the movie.

 I would be a liar if I said I enjoyed Grave of the Fireflies.
 It's such a pointless, depressing, and frustrating watch that I would personally recommend not watching it.
-In a historical context, it's informative and somewhat mind-opening, but extremely lackluster in terms of enjoyability as a movie.
+In a historical context, it's informative and somewhat mind-opening, but extremely lackluster in terms of being enjoyable as a movie.
 There are far better historical films that you can watch in order to be enlightened on World War II.
 It is likely that they will be less politically charged as Grave of the Fireflies as well. read more

 Whether you prefer one or the other, there's notable differences between what's popular in American animation versus Japanese animation.
 What caused the art of animation to evolve so differently in these two countries, and how have the different approaches been coming together in recent years?